MarcusElwin/multi-agents-team/README.md

 # Multi-Agent AI System

 A sophisticated multi-agent AI system built with Next.js and the Vercel AI SDK that orchestrates specialized AI agents to complete complex tasks through collaboration.
+Features real-time streaming UI with live agent status updates.

 ## Overview

 This project demonstrates an advanced agentic AI architecture where specialized agents work together to research, write, and polish content.
 The system uses a message bus pattern for inter-agent communication and a coordinator agent to manage the workflow.

+**✨ New Features:**
+- 🎨 **Interactive Chat UI** - Clean, modern interface for interacting with agents
+- 📡 **Real-time Streaming** - See agent responses as they're generated
+- 📊 **Live Agent Status** - Visual indicators showing which agent is working
+- ⏱️ **Progress Tracking** - Watch the workflow progress through each agent
+- 📝 **Activity Logs** - Detailed timeline of agent handoffs and actions

 ## Architecture